Emurasoft/emurasoft.github.io/en/howto/stripe_sign_in/index.md

 ## Offline registration

-- Offline registration replaces the registration keys that were previously issued when purchasing from our 2Checkout merchant.
 - If you would like to register EmEditor without an internet connection, you can do so using an [offline license](../offline_registration/index).